fakemanoan/fakemanoan.github.io/docs/bugreport.md

 # Bug report
 Are you experiencing an issue with the ROM?
 First, read the [FAQ](../faq).
 Chances are your issue is mentioned in there.

-If you are still having problems, continue reading.
+If you are still having problems, continue on.

 ## Reporting a bug
 If you are experiencing a bug or issue with my ROM, open a [Github issue](https://github.com/fakemanoan/LineageOS-Releases/issues) with AT LEAST:
 1) A description of the issue
-2) ROM version you are running (ie. Android ROM, version, date of build)
+2) ROM version and build you are using
 3) Include a logcat, bugreport, dmesg, or last_kmsg when the issue occurs, whatever is appropriate.
 If you need help capturing logs, head to [here](../logcat)
 4) Provide ALL necessary information